-You will need to fast prior to your operation which means nothing to eat or drink including water, lollies and any other food or drinks.
+You will need to fast prior to your operation which means nothing to eat or drink including tea/coffee, water and lollies from the specified time.
 If your fasting time is midnight the previous day, please do not take your blood pressure medications on the morning of your surgery.
-Please make sure you bring them in with you as your anaesthetist may require you to take them prior to surgery.
+Make sure you bring them in with you as your anaesthetist may require you to take them prior to surgery.